fedora-infra/mote/README.md

    $ sudo dnf install python3 python3-virtualenv poetry
    ```
 2. Download meeting logs in the `/srv/web` directory.

+   - To download logs from a specific channel, append the channel name to the URL.
+For instance, for the "fedora-meeting" channel, use https://meetbot-raw.fedoraproject.org/fedora-meeting/.
    ```
    $ sudo mkdir -p /srv/web
    $ sudo chown $USER /srv/web